RopeDraak/ropedraak/src/pages/index.md

         url: /contact
     component: ContentBlock
     content: >-
-      Rope bondage is something lots of people are interested in but the vast majority have no idea how to get started.
-The purpose of this page is to give you enough resources to get started and learn about safety so you can practice with confidence and play like a pro.
+      So many people are interested in rope bondage, but it can be intimidating to get started.
+The purpose of this page is to quickly get you from zero experience to safely having fun, and beyond so you can practice with confidence and play like a pro.

-      The site is still in its early stages and will grow as I add more content over time.
+      I started this page just before the pandemic and haven't updated it much yet, but I still plan to!
+Let me know what new posts you'd like to see.
   - type: postsblock
     title: Recent Posts
     section_id: recent-posts